-The issues of enforcement of judgments between EU members are, in particular, governed by Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the EU Regulation Brussels I) (for relations between Denmark and other EU member states, the Agreement between the European Community and the Kingdom of Denmark on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters of 19 October 2005 applies).
+The issues of enforcement of judgments between EU members are, in particular, governed by Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Brussels I Regulation) (for relations between Denmark and other EU member states, the Agreement between the European Community and the Kingdom of Denmark on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters of 19 October 2005 applies).
+A reformed regulation of Brussels I (EU Regulation 1215/2012) was adopted by the Council on 6 December 2012 and published in the official journal on 20 December 2012.
+This recast regulation will not be applied by Member States' courts until 10 January 2015.
 An EU regulation is binding and directly applicable in all member states.
 As a member of the European Union, France is required to observe and apply the respective EU regulations regarding the recognition and enforcement of judgments between EU members.
-Besides the EU Regulation Brussels I, the following EU regulations contain rules on the recognition and enforcement of judgments between EU members:
+Besides the Brussels I Regulation, the following EU regulations contain rules on the recognition and enforcement of judgments between EU members:

-- Council Regulation (EC) No. 1346/2000 of 29 May 2000 on insolvency proceedings; - Regulation (EC) No. 805/2004 of the European Parliament and of the Council of 21 April 2004 creating a European Enforcement Order (EEO) for uncontested claims (the Regulation on European Enforcement Order); - Regulation (EC) No. 1896/2006 of the European Parliament and of the Council of 12 December 2006 creating a European order for payment procedure (the Regulation on European Payment Order); and - Regulation (EC) No. 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure (up to €2,000) (the Regulation on European Small Claims Procedure).
+- Council Regulation (EC) No. 1346/2000 of 29 May 2000 on insolvency proceedings; - Regulation (EC) No. 805/2004 of the European Parliament and of the Council of 21 April 2004 creating a European Enforcement Order (EEO) for uncontested claims (the European Enforcement Order Regulation); - Regulation (EC) No. 1896/2006 of the European Parliament and of the Council of 12 December 2006 creating a European order for payment procedure (the European Payment Order Regulation); and - Regulation (EC) No. 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure (up to €2,000) (the European Small Claims Procedure Regulation).